 Of course, as our chickens search across our pastures for their next grub, they also leave something behind.
 Chicken manure fertilizes the soil, adding organic material and nutrients like nitrogen to the pasture.

 Chickens like our layers are an essential part of our holistic grazing practices - and, in addition, they leave us with even more gifts, their eggs!
-These eggs are the product of laying hens who get a pasture-wide buffet to choose from for every meal - which, ultimately, shows in things like the color of our eggs yolks.
+These eggs are the product of laying hens who get a pasture-wide buffet to choose from for every meal.

 They say "you are what you eat", but we'd like to add - you are what you eat, eats, too.